niqdev/devops/README.md

 # Provision Tools

-A collection of Docker and Vagrant images mainly of distributed systems for local development and quick prototyping.
+A collection of Docker and Vagrant images mainly to provision distributed systems for local development and quick prototyping.

 TODO
 ```